lachstr/lachstr.github.io/_posts/2021-08-24-pentomino-solver.md

 An important consideration is the simplicity of this algorithm - it is just a depth first search of a graph.
 In this context, the graph nodes are the board layouts and the graph vertices are the pentominoes.

-Those famillar with depth first search may find the following method in the `Solver` class satisfying;
+The following `Solver` class completes a depth first search;

 ```java